One of the questions our advisers get asked most often is “How does the points system work in New Zealand?”

 - One year of full-time study in New Zealand completing a recognised NZ post-graduate qualification.

-- 15 points: Two years of full-time study in New Zealand completing a recognised post-graduate NZ qualification.
+- Two years of full-time study in New Zealand completing a recognised post-graduate NZ qualification.

 - 10 points: Your partner holds a level 7-8 qualification.

 - 20 points: Your partner holds a recognised post-graduate (level 9-10) qualification.